mcandre/linters/README.md

 ## JavaScript / Node.js

-[ESLint](http://eslint.org) is a pluggable and configurable javascript linter that aims to fix the non-extensibility issues of JSHint and JSLint.

-[JSHint](http://jshint.com/) is far and away the best modern linter available.
-It's simultaneously easy to use, and highly customizable; offering global and directory specific `.jshintrc` files for rule configuration; and global and directory specific `.jshintignore` files for ignoring certain files and directories, trimming down `jshint`'s output to exactly what you want to see.

-[JSLint](http://jslint.com/) helps coders match the code style described in [JavaScript: The Good Parts](http://www.amazon.com/JavaScript-Good-Parts-Douglas-Crockford/dp/0596517742/).

-[JSLint Errors](http://linterrors.com/js) explains warnings you may see from JSHint or JSLint.

 [CLosure Compiler](https://developers.google.com/closure/) refactors code to improve performance.

 [Closure Linter](https://pypi.python.org/pypi/closure_linter/) checks JavaScript for conformance to the Google Style Guide.